SpringBoard Program: Grades 3-12

 - Mentor U (Continuing Education for Mentors)

 - SpringBoard Mentor Highlights

-SpringBoard Mentor program is the umbrella program for community-supported mentor programs throughout Spring Branch ISD.
-The program is grounded in extensive research affirming that all children and young adults benefit from the consistent presence of a caring adult serving as a role model, advocate and friend.
+SpringBoard Mentor program is the community-supported mentor program in Spring Branch ISD for students in 3rd through 12th grade.
+This program is grounded in extensive research affirming that all children and young adults benefit from the consistent presence of a caring adult serving as a role model, advocate and friend.

 At-risk young people with mentors were more likely to aspire to attend and to enroll in college.
 They were more likely to report participating in sports and other extracurricular activities.
 They also were more likely to report taking leadership roles in school and extracurricular activities, and to regularly volunteer in their communities.

 With just a small investment of time each week as a mentor, you can make a big difference in the life of a young person in SBISD.

 1. Apply to Be a Volunteer/Mentor: